natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 Did not make enough time to spend a solid handful or hours coding.
 Still made time for an hour of research/study.

+### Day 3: Oct 18, Friday

+**Today's Progress**:
+Spent an hour or two reading Pragmatic Programming and revisiting LPTHW

+**Thoughts**
+Relaxing in Punta Gorda

+### Day 4: Oct 19, Saturday

+**Today's Progress**:
+More reading Pragmatic Programming
+Working on blog project html, buttons

+**Thoughts**
+Need to log more hours on  the keys this week.

+### Day 5: Oct 20, Sunday

+**Today's Progress**:
+Read Pragmatic Programming before bed.
+Didn't write any code today.

+**Thoughts**
+Ready to put in a solid week of learning!

+### Day 6 Oct 21, Monday

+**Today's Progress**:
+LPTHW series ex5-9 review and refresh. variables, printing,

+**Thoughts**
+Still picking up subtleties that I initially did not catch or understand.
+Going over LPTHW again is worthwhile.
+Felt good to type a lot of code, was able to tune in for solid blocks of time.

+### Day 7 Oct 22, Tuesday

+**Today's Progress**:
+LPTHW ex10-14 review and refresh taking input from users parameters & variables importing modules learded about pydoc

+**Thoughts**
+Super cool that python automatically evaluates the expression and identifies if user entered a string or a numbered list Functions & Attributes
+25 minute focus intervals seem to work best.